 We also make a point of featuring on our website the strong shorter published work of our students and continue to do so for recent alumni as they advance in the professional world.
 We also encourage the entrepreneurial efforts of our students such as Latin American News Dispatch, the creation of Andrew O'Reilly and Roque Planas (GloJo-LatAm 2011).
 GloJo-LatAm, GloJo-IntRel and other GloJo students with LatAm background or travels continue to post for the site.

-To schedule a class visit and tour of the facility (GloJo WRRI and II are on Fridays, 11 a.m. to 2 p.m., find other options in Course Listings), please contact email@example.com.
+To schedule a class visit and tour of the facility (GloJo WRRI is on Fridays, 11 a.m. to 2 p.m. in the first term.
+To find other options, see Course Listings) and please contact email@example.com to arrange to sit in.
 Please note that visits should be scheduled well in advance if you wish to meet with faculty.
+If you'd like to attend a GloJo dinner (an occasion to meet more informally with students and faculty), please message firstname.lastname@example.org to make arrangements.

 By all means join our Facebook page for regular informal updates.